A struggle for democracy!

 developed the new theory in collaboration with her father, Michael Brown, a psychology professor at Pacific Lutheran

-risks of engaging in high-cost altruism.
-They propose that social bonds override self-interest and motivate costly
+of engaging in high-cost altruism.
+They propose that social bonds override self-interest and motivate costly investment

-investment in others.
-The formation of social bonds must have occurred mainly between individuals who were
+in others.
+The formation of social bonds must have occurred mainly between individuals who were dependent upon one

 Effectively, this selective investment theory presents a striking alternative to traditional self-interest theories of close